turbonemesis/constitution/CONSTITUTION.md

 C. Any new proposal's filename shall begin with the date in YYYY-MM-DD format, followed by a brief title of it's contents, followed by "proposal". (ie. 2021-04-22-github-code-review-proposal.md)

-D. Proposals shall be submitted electronically with supporting documentation via a github pull-request in the following format:
+D. Proposals shall be submitted electronically with supporting documentation via a github pull-request to the "./rules" folder in the following format:

 1. Title must be written single spaced
+2. Indicate whether it is adding/replacing/removing a rule
+3. Define the programming language(s) affected by the rule, if any
+4. List stakeholders
-2. A brief description of the proposed rule
+5. Provide a thorough description of the proposed rule
-3. todo: elaborate here..

-E. A "proposal" will only be allowed to be voted upon in the event the proposal has at least one (1) additional senate sponsor, in addition to the senate author.
-A proposal will be deemed to be sponsored when a contributor besides the author approves the PR.
+E. A "proposal" will only be allowed to be voted upon if the proposal has at least one (1) additional senate sponsor, in addition to the senate author.

-F. A "proposal" will only be considered a new "rule" once a simple majority of Senators vote for passage of the proposal after the proposal has been successfully reviewed by a sponsor. (each active voting member only has one vote)
+F. A "proposal" will only be considered a new approved "rule" once a simple majority of Senators vote for passage of the proposal. (each active voting member only has one vote)

-G. An historical record of all the votes and all the proposals must be kept at all costs--regardless of whether they were ultimately approved or not.
+G. A historical record of all the votes and all proposals shall be kept--regardless of whether they were ultimately approved or not.

-H. Any newly passed "proposals" shall be immediately merged into the "rules" folder within this repo. (rules)[./rules/]
+H. Any newly passed "proposals" shall immediately be merged into the "rules" folder within this repo, and all members must be notified of the new rule. [./rules/](./rules/)

 ### Article VI - Constitutional Amendments